YassKhazzan/openperplex_backend_os/README.md

 ## 📬 Contact

-For any questions or feedback, please open an issue on this repository.
+For any questions or feedback, please open an issue on this repository or contact me on [X](https://x.com/KhazzanYassine)

 ---